brotherhoodMonk/gyan/angular.md

 Adding elements dynamically
 Easier unit testing

-FormArray vs FormFroup
+4. FormArray vs FormFroup
 FormArray is a variant of FormGroup.
 The key difference is that its data gets serialized as an array (as opposed to being serialized as an object in case of FormGroup).
 This might be especially useful when you don’t know how many controls will be present within the group, like dynamic forms.

-Let me try to explain by a quick example.
-Say, you have a form where you capture a customer's order for Pizza.
-And you place a button to let them add and remove any special requests.
-Here is the component's html part:

 FormArray offers more flexibility than FormGroup in the sense that it is easier to manipulate FormControls using "push", "insert" and "removeAt" than using FormGroup's "addControl", "removeControl", "setValue" etc. FormArray methods ensure the controls are properly tracked in the form's hierarchy.

-Form Control
+5. Form Control
 FormControl are the basic building blocks of a reactive form or a form in general.
 Think of them as input box, select box, radio buttons, dropdown etc.
 Under the hood it’s a class which tracks a particular form control and keeps track of its validity and values.

-Form Group
+6. Form Group
 FormGroup is a collection/group of FormControls.
 It also offers many api’s such as tracking validity and values of the whole formGroup.

 FormArray